 I classify my research interest to fall within the philosophy of statistics and the philosophy of social science, where I critically discuss social-scientific practices from the perspective of statistical analysis.
 Since a scientific method is only good insofar as it generates data that enables valid statistical inferences from which conclusions suitable to inform real-world applications can be drawn, philosophical discussions of scientific methods must not lose sight of data analysis and real-world application.
-I am currently in the process of writing my dissertation, where I develop some projects from this perspective.
-I expect to finish in the winter/spring of 2021.
 For more information, please see research.

 I have secondary interests in epistemology (both formal and traditional), machine learning, and logic.

-I am currently a graduate student at the Department of Logic and Philosophy of Science at UC- Irvine.
+I received my Ph.D. in philosophy from the Department of Logic and Philosophy of Science at UC- Irvine in 2021.
 I possess a MA degree in philosophy from Simon Fraser University and a Bachelor’s in both psychology and philosophy from the University of British Columbia.